edmcquinn/rag_api/README.md

  Don't use this repo.
 Use the orginal one.
 This just allows me to use an openai-like api instead of openai.
+Please see https://librechat.ai/ with any questions.